victorcfonseca/errbot-plugin-sentry/README.md

 ![github](images/github.png)

-## 📚Documentation
+## 📚 Documentation
-This plugin is designed to be run inside an [errbot-based](https://errbot.readthedocs.io/en/latest/) bot and installed in your Slack workspace.
+This plugin is designed to be run inside an [errbot-based](https://errbot.readthedocs.io/en/latest/) bot installed in your Slack workspace.
 Its structure points to the [Sentry Cloud](https://sentry.io/), but apparently you just need to adjust the URLs in the [sentry.py](sentry.py) if your Sentry is hosted on-premise.

 The idea is to give autonomy to any developer in an IT Engineering structure to create a project within Sentry instead of having to open a ticket and wait for the activity to be done.
 When invoked, the bot  will: